Josh Williams Motorsports: History

 The team, under the name Josh Williams Racing, debuted in 2010 in the ARCA Racing Series in the series' first and only race to date at Palm Beach International Raceway.
 Josh Williams piloted the No. 02 Ford, starting 11th and finishing 20th in what was also his debut in the series.

 In 2015, Josh Williams Motorsports ran their first full season in the ARCA Series, with Williams driving the car in all races except for Chicago, where Cunningham Motorsports asked him to drive their No. 22 car in that race.
 Williams accepted the offer and as a result, Tyler Audie drove the No. 6 in a partnership between his own family team and JWM.
-It was a successful year for the team, as they picked up six top-5 finishes and fourteen top-10's, and also sponsorship from Musselman's Applesauce for select races.
+It was a successful year for the team, as they picked up six top-five finishes and fourteen top-tens, and also sponsorship from Musselman's Applesauce for select races.

 After the team and Williams ran their first full seasons in ARCA in 2015, for 2016, they were able to hire a full-time crew chief for the first time, Daniel Johnson.
 According to Williams, himself and two other crew members were the only permanent employees of the team.
 Williams himself again was set to compete in all races that season, but this changed when Williams stepped out of the driver's seat for Michael Lira to drive at DuQuoin.
 Instead, Williams was the crew chief for Lira in the race (instead of Johnson).
 Williams and the team won their first two races that year at the Nashville Fairgrounds Speedway and at Madison International Speedway.